-

 Engagement in NSSS and NSPS is driven by UNDP’s national capacity development role and support.
 UNDP should not get engaged purely as a financial transfer mechanism to make direct salary payments to government officials.

 Engagement in NSSS or NSPS requires the approval of the Office of the Administrator and Regional Bureau concerned.
-When such engagement is contemplated by the Country Office (CO), the UNDP Global Fund/Health Implementation Support Team should be consulted.
+When such engagement is contemplated by the Country Office (CO), the UNDP Global Fund Partnership and Health Systems Team (GFPHST) should be consulted.

 For more information on NSSS or NSPS, please refer to the UNDP Programme and Operations Policies and Procedures (POPP) guidance on personnel.